 I recommend practicing on pieces of scrap metal while you get familiar with using the stamps.

 In addition to your metal stamps, you’ll need just a couple of basic metal stamping tools:

-* A jeweler’s steel anvil block or other very smooth, hard surface that can take some banging.
+- A jeweler’s steel block or other very smooth, hard surface that can take some banging.

-* A metal hammer with a flat face; I use a regular hardware-store hammer.
+- A metal hammer with a flat face; I use a regular hardware-store hammer.
+A fairly heavy hammer that’s still comfortable for you to use can make your stampings turn out better.
 (Don’t use your rawhide or nylon jewelry hammers on jewelry stamps – they’ll get torn up quickly.)